-It’s an eternal struggle for almost everyone out there.
-You’ll always see someone who earns more, someone who loves their job more, someone who is happier than you.
+It is an eternal struggle for almost everyone out there.
+You will always see someone who earns more, someone who loves their job more, or someone who is happier than you.
 And that is when you question yourself – why do you work?

-We all have to pay our dues, and when our failures accumulate, it’s natural to look on the other side of the fence.
+We all have to pay our dues, and when failures accumulate, it is natural to look on the other side of the fence.
 See all our peers who work purely for income.
 And realise that their salaries are so much higher than your own.
-There will come a time in your life when you equate your self worth to your net worth.
-And you will ask yourself: is this worth it?
+There will come a time in your life when you equate your self worth to your net worth – and you will ask yourself: Is this worth it?

 Working for cold, hard cash is the answer, then.
-It’s a practical, respectable reason for work.
+It is a practical, respectable reason for work.
 Our parents had only one rationale for employment, to support themselves and their families.
-Indirectly, or directly, they’ve passed that mentality to us.
+Indirectly or directly, they passed that mentality to us.
 Working for money is good, moral, a Confucian ethic.

-Except that that the money has a cost.
+However, as you work for money, you slowly realise that money has a cost.
 Your time.
-You are using time to pay for your money.
-Time that could be used to pursue your interests.
-To spend time with loved ones.
-Most importantly, time that could be used to develop yourself as a person.
+You are using the time to pay for your money.
+Time that could be used to pursue your interests or to spend time with loved ones.
+Most importantly, time could be used to develop yourself as a person.

-It’s nice to have this nest egg.
-But one day you’ll look at your bank account, and you’ll wonder if it’s all worth it when other people seem to be happier doing what they’re passionate about, for so much less.
+It is nice to have this nest egg.
+But one day you will look at your bank account, and you will wonder if it is all worth it when other people seem to be happier doing what they are passionate about, for so much less.

-The reasons for work are not so binary, of course.
+The reasons for work are not so binary.
 Other people stay on in their companies because they love their colleagues and the environment.
-Some stay in their jobs simply because they don’t know what else to do.
-Many stay and work because the company offers them good work life balance.
+Some stay in their jobs simply because they do not know what else to do.
+Many stay and work because the company offers them a good work-life balance.

 But all happy people have one thing in common.
-They know what’s important to them and they pursue them.
+They know what is important to them and pursue them.
 You see, no two people are alike.
-Money may be important to me, but interest may be more important to you.
-Having time to spend with family may be important to a one, but good colleagues may be more important to another.
+Money might be important to some individuals, but interest might be more important to some others.
+Having time to spend with family might be important to one, but good colleagues might be more important to another.

 Different people value different things in life.
 Sports, friends, family, religion, money, passion, power, prestige – the list goes on.
-It’s identifying what’s important to you that is the key to your happiness.
-The question isn’t whether to work for passion or the paycheck, but whether you’re working to fufill the goals that make you happy.
+It is identifying what is important to you that is the key to happiness.
+The question is not whether to work for passion or paycheck, but whether you are working to fulfil the goals that make you happy.